Jamin-R12/HK-Omicron-Vaccine-Study/README.md

-# Omicron Hong Kong Modeling Using SEIR Framework to study vaccination modelling
+# Hong Kong Omicron Epidemic Modeling Using SEIR Framework

-This repository contains basic scripts and data to simulate the Omicron outbreak using a deterministic SEIIR model with observational processes for severe health outcomes incidence.
+This repository contains scripts and data to model the basic framework for the Omicron outbreak.
+This uses a deterministic SEIIR model with observational processes for severe health outcomes incidence.
 The model is designed to estimate hospitalizations, severe cases, and deaths incidence and the total infecitons, incorporating vaccination and social mixing dynamics.

 ## Repository Structure